General Dynamics Mission Systems: History

 General Dynamics Mission Systems was formed in January 2015 when General Dynamics combined the company's C4 Systems and Advanced Information Systems.
 General Dynamics C4 Systems was originally owned by GTE and operated as GTE Government Systems.
 General Dynamics acquired GTE Government Systems in 1999.

 General Dynamics Advanced Information Systems provided mission-related systems development, integration and operations support.
 General Dynamics C4 Systems was a leading integrator of secure communications, information systems and technology.

 General Dynamics SATCOM Technologies, a subsidiary of GDMS, was sold to CPI International in June 2020.

+On May 22, 2024, the unit was sanctioned by the Chinese government due to arms sales to Taiwan.

-Products and Programs
+Products and programs

+LTE

-LTEGeneral Dynamics Mission Systems has the Cell on Wheels (COW), a deployable emergency LTE solution, that is used by first responders and other public safety officials.
+General Dynamics Mission Systems has the Cell on Wheels (COW), a deployable emergency LTE solution, that is used by first responders and other public safety officials.
 It is a mobile cell tower, able to cover about six square miles.
 This network was created in 2013.

 Fortress LTE technology includes Virtual Core Network (vCN), eNodeB Base Stations, LTE Band 14 Outdoor Omni-Directional User Equipment, C-Band LTE User Equipment, LTE USB Stick Modem.
 4G Evolved Node B (eNodeB) base stations are software defined radios that house both digital baseband and Radio Frequency (RF) circuits in a compact, rugged, mountable enclosure to eliminate external interfaces and reduce installation errors and setup time.
 A range of eNodeB form factors are offered for different deployment scenarios and support standard 4G LTE band classes and frequency ranges from 400 MHz to 6 GHz.
 Virtual Core Network (VCN) is virtual 4G core network that can be deployed on a wide range of COTS computing platforms.
 The VCN is an Evolved Packet Core (EPC) solution.

+Cyber

-CyberCyber Defense products include: TACLANE Network Encryptors, ProtecD@R Data-at-Rest Encryptors, GEM X™ Encryptor Manager, PitBull Operating System and Trusted Network Environment.
+Cyber Defense products include: TACLANE Network Encryptors, ProtecD@R Data-at-Rest Encryptors, GEM X™ Encryptor Manager, PitBull Operating System and Trusted Network Environment.